molpopgen/fwdpy11/doc/pages/regions.rst

 How to set up a model
 ---------------------------------

 When setting up a model, it is important that you think in terms of conditional probabilities.
-In other words, if the total rate to neutral variants is :math:`\mu_n`, then the weights passed along to a function have the interpretations "Given that a neutral mutation occurs, the probability that it occurs in a certain interval is :math:`x`, where :math:`x` is determined by the relative weight assigned to an interval.
+In other words, if the total rate to neutral variants is :math:`\mu_n`, then the weights passed along to a function have the interpretations "Given that a neutral mutation occurs, the probability that it occurs in a certain interval is :math:`x`", where :math:`x` is determined by the relative weight assigned to an interval.

 The 'weights' that you assign are *relative* and need not sum to 1.
 Each weight must be :math:`\geq 0`, though.